Nov 13, 2024 • 7 min read

 The vibe: bustling and busy

-Chaotic and crowded, Chinatown is one of New York’s most singular neighborhoods, with only its counterpart in Flushing, Queens, to give it a run for its money.
-Here you’ll find dim sum joints, hand-pulled-noodle houses, and bakeries stacked cheek-to-jowl alongside produce stands and shops selling everything from dinnerware and skincare to wind-up toys and silly tees.
+Chaotic and crowded, Chinatown is potentially the most singular NYC shopping district for its sheer variety of offerings, with only its counterpart in Flushing, Queens, to give it a run for its money.
+Here you’ll find dim sum joints, hand-pulled-noodle houses, and bakeries stacked cheek-to-jowl alongside produce stands and shops selling everything from dinnerware and skin care to wind-up toys and slogan tees.

 On Canal Street, New Kam Man offers three floors of groceries, prepared foods, dishware, kitchen appliances, and even beauty products, and around the corner on Mott, Ten Ren’s Tea Time offers an assortment of packaged teas, plus expertly steeped hot tea and bubble tea too.
 A few doors down, oo35mm is stocked to the brim with covetable Korean and Asian skincare.